lsst-dm/dmtn-055/index.rst

 .. py:class:: Dataset

     A concrete subclass of the abstract base class :py:class:`Dataset` represents a Butler dataset type: a combination of a name, a storage format, path template, and a set of concrete :py:class:`Unit` subclass type objects that define the units of data that label an instance of the dataset.
-If, for example, ``Coadd`` is a :py:class:`Dataset` subclass, the corresponding unit classes might be those for :py:class:`Tract`, :py:class:`Patch`, and :py:class:`Filter`.
+If, for example, ``Coadd`` is a :py:class:`Dataset` subclass, the corresponding unit classes might be those for ``Tract``, ``Patch``, and ``Filter``.

-    An instance of a :py:class:`Dataset` subclass is thus a handle to a particular Butler dataset; it is the only required argument to ``Butler.get`` in the new system, and one of only two required arguments to :py:class:`Butler.put` (the other being the actual object to store).
+    An instance of a :py:class:`Dataset` subclass is thus a handle to a particular Butler dataset; it is the only required argument to ``Butler.get`` in the new system, and one of only two required arguments to ``Butler.put`` (the other being the actual object to store).

     :py:class:`Dataset` subclasses are typically created dynamically (usually via a :py:class:DatasetField` that is part of a :py:class:`SuperTask's <SuperTask>` config class).